Loading...

 How to consume english indian phulka bread, english rajma without glucose spikes

-Pair the meal with a source of lean protein, such as grilled chicken, tofu, or lentils, to help slow down the absorption of carbohydrates.
+Add a source of lean protein such as grilled chicken, tofu, or a small serving of low-fat yogurt to your meal.
+This can slow down the absorption of carbohydrates.

 Stay Hydrated